-Robots haven’t developed anywhere near as quickly as computers.
+Robots haven’t developed anywhere near as quickly as computers have.
 There are so many challenges involved in building them.
-Let’s look at two of them.
+Let’s look at a couple of them.

 Robots also have trouble figuring out where they are.
 Roboticists don’t really even have best practices around how to do this.
 It varies by situation.
 Often a robot is tasked with making a map of where it is, then keeping track of where it is on that map.
 This probably doesn’t sound too hard, because we do it effortlessly.
 But imagine the problem from the point of view of a robot.
-A robot has been dropped into a room.
-It sees a chair and foot stool.
-Since the chair and the foot stool can be moved, the robot can’t use them as anchors.
+You’re a robot, you’ve been dropped into a room, you see a chair and footstool.
+But since the chair and the foot stool can be moved, the robot can’t use them as anchors.
 It is in a constant existential crisis of “Did I move?
 Or did the chair move?”
 As such, it has to constantly redraw its map.
 Building a map and figuring out where you are on that map is called SLAM (simultaneous localization and mapping).
-While it isn’t an insurmountable problem by a long shot, it’s just another one more thing that makes the job of being roboticist a challenging one.
+While it isn’t an insurmountable problem by a long shot, it’s just another one of the many things that make the job of being roboticist a challenging one.